This all happened quite accidentally.

 East and West Drama ⋄ Romance Amid an era of free love and social revolution, two young women struggle to carve out their own paths in life while, unbeknownst to each other, are entangled with the same famous musician.

-One Year Left to Live Comedy ⋄ Drama Two strangers form an unlikely friendship and embark on an adventure together, until a life altering event ensues, forcing them to choose between a welcome escape or picking up where real life left off.
+The Sweetest Kill Drama ⋄ Adventure Two strangers form an unlikely friendship and embark on an adventure together, until a life altering event ensues, forcing them to choose between a welcome escape or picking up where real life left off.

 The Package Family ⋄ Fantasy While relocating her family to the suburbs, a once-famous photographer longs for an inspirational spark, when a misdirected package surfaces, unlocking the key to her comeback.

-The Shop Around the Corner (Series) Romance ⋄ Fantasy Series Logline The quirky owner of a small flower shop fantasizes about a more adventurous life despite her tendency to hide amidst the day-to-day demands of her business.
+The Shop Around the Corner (Series) Romance ⋄ Fantasy Series Logline The quirky owner of a small flower shop fantasizes about a more adventurous life, despite her tendency to hide amidst the day-to-day demands of her business.
 Unbeknownst to her, the shop is a paranormal portal that links the spirits of past patrons to present day, leveraging its current tenant to relay messages to the living.
-Pilot Logline When a vaudevillian dancer who frequented the shop in the 1900s returns in spirit form, she aims to relay a message to a living relative.
-Meanwhile, a mysterious customer shines a light on Sophie’s longing for family, unlocking a glimpse into her future.
+Pilot Logline When a mysterious customer poses an unusual request, the owner of an eerie old flower shop must comply to unleash the adventurous life she's longed for.

 The Shop Around the Corner